kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/12_chapter_XI.md

 hand’s-breadth deep on the Baltoro.
 Even had it been possible to reduce the coolies to move, we could not have gone far over ground so treacherous. even when uncovered, that you risk a fall with every step.
-The snow continued to fall, but no longer so heavily ; and later on the sun showed for a few hours, feeble and veiled but sufficiently powerful to melt most of the fresh snow.
+The snow continued to fall, but no longer so heavily, and later on the sun showed for a few hours, feeble and veiled but sufficiently powerful to melt most of the fresh snow.

 During the day Botta was taken with chills and fever.
 It was a passing illness,